 The Living Desert Zoo and Gardens is a Palm Desert zoo and botanical park.
 What was once known as the Living Desert Museum has turned into an introduction to the world’s desert environments.
 Explore the wild populations of wildlife and engage with the instructive displays.

-The park has desert creatures from all over the world, with a focus on North America and Africa.
+The park has desert creatures from all over the world, focusing on North America and Africa.
 Mexican wolves, eagles, giraffes, zebras, camels, and other animals are among the highlights.

-Along with wildlife like mountain lions, meerkats, and bighorn sheep, there are gardens highlighting over 1,400 plant species.
+Along with wildlife like mountain lions, meerkats, and bighorn sheep, gardens highlight over 1,400 plant species.
 Find several types of agave, cacti, and prickly pear.

 3. Learn about the region’s founding fathers at Cabot’s Pueblo Museum

-Wander around Desert Hot Springs and you might be shocked to see a Hopi village in Cahuilla territory.
-As you get closer to this ancient, hand-built structure, you’ll realize that Cabot’s Pueblo Museum has some of the most intriguing stories found near Palm Desert.
+Wander around Desert Hot Springs, and you might be shocked to see a Hopi village in Cahuilla territory.
+As you get closer to this ancient, hand-built structure, you’ll realize that Cabot’s Pueblo Museum has some of the most intriguing stories near Palm Desert.

 The house depicts the numerous exploits of homesteader Cabot Yerxa, one of Desert Hot Springs’ early founding fathers.
 The entire 35-room construction is composed of salvaged and repurposed materials.
-It is loaded with images, relics, and historic artifacts that take guests on a whirlwind ride through Yerxa’s fascinating life.
+It has images, relics, and historical artifacts that take guests on a whirlwind ride through Yerxa’s fascinating life.

 This property’s façade is a stunning example of Pueblo revival design constructed using natural objects collected in the desert.
 The Water gallery and the museum are open for guests to visit without paying a penny, but the best opportunity to view the pueblo and learn about its many tales is on a one-hour guided tour.

-Hours are seasonal but tours are given from 9 a.m. to 1 p.m., Tuesday through Saturday from June to September.
+Hours are seasonal, but tours are from 9 a.m. to 1 p.m., Tuesday through Saturday, from June to September.
 Those days can change between October and May.